Johan Sandström: Biography

-In a series of publications, Sandström analyzes the general atmospheric circulation and develops graphic predictive techniques that make him known.
+In a series of publications, Sandström analyzed the general atmospheric circulation and developed the graphic predictive techniques for which he was known.
 When Bjerknes' grant ended, he was hired by Otto Pettersson as his main assistant at the Swedish Hydrographic and Biological Commission.
-Pettersson is the chief scientist of the Commission's research vessel fleet.
-Sandström also receives an offer from Fridtjof Nansen in Bergen to help with the book "Lehrbuch der Cos-Physen Physik" by Svante Arrhenius (1903), to write the part on air masses and dynamic meteorology.
+Pettersson was the chief scientist of the commission's research vessel fleet.
+Sandström also received an offer from Fridtjof Nansen in Bergen to help with the book Lehrbuch der Cos-Physen Physik by Svante Arrhenius (1903), to write the part on air masses and dynamic meteorology.

 Thanks to the grants from Washington's Carnegie Institution, Bjerknes re-engaged Sandström for a new and ambitious project in 1906.
 The following year, he went with Bjerknes to Oslo where they dealt with the physics and mathematics of the subject.
 In 1908, Sandström was hired as technical manager of the new Hydrographic Agency in Stockholm, despite the lack of a diploma, with the help of Bjerknes' recommendation and his own publications.

-In 1913, he often argued with Nils Ekholm about the value of Bjerknes' meteorological work for real life applications.
-However, as sailors and farmers started to ask for more weather information, he soon became the director of the new "Meteorological Office" within the agency in 1919.
+In 1913, he often argued with Nils Ekholm about the value of Bjerknes' meteorological work for real-life applications.
+However, as sailors and farmers started to ask for more weather information, he soon became the director of the new Meteorological Office within the agency in 1919.

-During the 1920s, aviation began to be an important customer, bringing new data and organizational changes.
+During the 1920s, aviation began to be an important customer for meteorological data, bringing new data and organizational changes.
 There was also an increased use of telecommunication technologies, including telegraphy and broadcasting.
 The Stockholm Meteorological and Hydrological Agency also needed to expand its hydrological functions.
 Sandström then began to study the Gulf Stream, with Pettersson and Ekholm, for its influences on the climate.

 In 1929, Sandström led an expedition to the Arctic Ocean funded by the state and private foundations.
 In addition to expeditions and a number of personal boat trips in the Arctic, Sandström traveled several times in winter to Bergen to meet with Professor Bjerknes to discuss the theory of the weather fronts and air masses.
 His observations provided him with data on the rate of conversion of energy between the atmosphere and the ocean, which will earn him international recognition.